hbc/NGS_Data_Analysis_Course/sessionIV/lessons/06_biological_databases_Ensembl.md

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*
-* *The materials used in this lesson were derived from work that is Copyright © [Ensembl](http://www.ebi.ac.uk/seqdb/confluence/display/ENSEXT/Ensembl+exercises).
-Special thanks to Giulietta Spudich for providing training materials!

-All Ensembl instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*
+* _The materials used in this lesson were derived from work that is Copyright © [Ensembl](http://www.ebi.ac.uk/seqdb/confluence/display/ENSEXT/Ensembl+exercises).
+All Ensembl instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).
+Special thanks to Giulietta Spudich for providing training materials!_